Kang-Ji-2048/Kang-Ji-2048/README.md

 - Standard 1st year statistics (Confidence intervals, generating functions, Classical and Bayesian approaches to probability, etc)
 - Standard 1st year mathematics (Multivariable calculus, linear algebra, etc)

-I also have a cloud practicitioners qualification for AWS, and attended a cybersecurity course subsidised by GCHQ for 2021 and 2022

 ### Favourite Quotes :)
 > Strange, it is a huge nothing that we fear - Seamus Heaney \
 > All models are wrong, some are useful - George Box \
-> Can I actually lock in for once please? - Me
+> Can I actually do work please?

 <!--